Fathimath Ibrahim Didi

-Princess Fathimath Ibrahim Didi (ފާޠިމަތު އިބްރާހީމް ދީދީ; 1918 – 5 February 2008) was a member of the royal family of Maldives.
+Princess/Al Nabeela Fathimath Ibrahim Didi (ފާޠިމަތު އިބްރާހީމް ދީދީ; 1918 – 5 February 2008) was a member of the royal family of Maldives.
 She served as the Speaker of the Senate of the Maldives, During the presidency of President Amin Didi, Goma was the first female minister of the Maldives.

 Life

 Goma was born in Malé, as the grand child of King Muhammad Imaduddine VI.
 Her mother, Princess Gulistan Imaduddine was the daughter of Sultan Muhammad Imaduddine VI.
 Goma's grandfather ascended to the throne as King of the Maldive Islands from 1893, following the abdication of Muhammad Shamsuddeen III.
 Imaduddine was deposed after he went to Egypt to marry Sharifa Hanim.
 Princess Goma was offered the crown of the Maldives in 1953 at the end of President Amin's presidency, however refused it after hearing of objections from the clergy.

 When First Republic of the Maldives was abolished and the Sultanate was restored on 7 March 1954, four days after Princess Fathimath Ibrahim Didi's father, Ibrahim Ali Didi of Eggamugē (Ibrahim Fāmudhēri Kilegefān) was appointed as the Prime Minister of the Maldives on 11 March 1954, he remained as Prime Minister until his resignation due to health issues on December 11, 1957.

 Fathimath Ibrahim Didi Married the Maldivian politician, prime minister Ahmed Zaki in the 1950s. they had a son, Ismail Shafeeu had several Ministerial positions, Minister of Defence and Minister of Tourism.